herrbischoff/docker-apache-php/README.md

 ```
 docker run -p <LOCAL PORT>:80 -v <LOCAL HTML FOLDER>:/var/www/localhost/htdocs herrbischoff/apache-php
 ```

+## Troubleshooting
+Make sure your HTML folder is readable and writeable by the Docker client.
+When in doubt, just `chmod 755` it.

 ## License
 This is free and unencumbered software released into the public domain.